mrismanaziz/Reforestation/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## Why was the picture sent to prison?
+It was framed.